 How much does diabetes treatment cost?

 The American Diabetes Association (ADA) estimates that nearly 1 in every 4 dollars spent within the U.S. healthcare system goes toward diabetes care.
 When you start crunching the numbers, this shows that the cost of diabetic treatment far outpaces its prevalence.
 While 10% of the population has diabetes, 25% of all healthcare costs go toward diabetes treatment.
-Looking at the bigger picture, this speaks to a much larger problem in our healthcare system as a whole.
-Bloated and inflated prices have left many diabetes patients struggling to get the treatment and medication they need.
+Inflated prices have left many diabetes patients struggling to get the treatment and medication they need.

 So, how much will diabetes actually cost you?
 Unfortunately, the individualized data isn’t any more reassuring.
-The ADA has calculated that, within the last few years, the average cost of treatment per diabetes patient has increased to about $16,752 per year.
-Without reform or legislation to reign in healthcare prices, these costs will likely continue to rise in the near future.
+The ADA has calculated that within the last few years, the average cost of treatment per diabetes patient has increased to about $16,752 per year.
+These costs will likely continue to rise in the near future.

 How to get diabetes financial assistance